-Following the announcement by the UK's FCA in July 2017, LIBOR has been phased out by 1st January 2022, with the exception of USD Libor and Canadian CDOR whose cease date is scheduled for 30th June 2023, and 30th June 2024 respectively.
+Following the announcement by the UK's FCA in July 2017, LIBOR has been phased out by 1st January 2022, with the exception of USD Libor and Canadian CDOR whose cease date was scheduled for 30th June 2023, and 30 Jun 2024 respectively.
 MUFG had set up internal working groups to assess impacts and actively manage the LIBOR transition while mitigating associated risks.
-New pricing and risk models for most currencies have largely been implemented, with the remaining challenges arising from the valuation and risk modelling of Canadian overnight rates and forward looking term rates, as well as the USD transition.
+New pricing and risk models for most currencies, including USD, have largely been implemented, with the remaining challenges arising from the valuation and risk modelling of Canadian overnight rates and forward-looking term rates as well as the CAD transition.